zabbix/zabbix-docker/agent/centos/README.md

 # Zabbix agent images

 These are the only official Zabbix agent Docker images.
-They are based on Alpine Linux v3.4, Ubuntu 14.04 (trusty) and CentOS 7 images.
+They are based on Alpine Linux v3.4, Ubuntu 18.04 (bionic) and CentOS 7 images.
 The available versions of Zabbix agent are:

     Zabbix agent 3.0 (tags: alpine-3.0-latest, ubuntu-3.0-latest, centos-3.0-latest)
     Zabbix agent 3.0.* (tags: alpine-3.0.*, ubuntu-3.0.*, centos-3.0.*)